Dollar slumps to two-month low, investors see more declines

 “We’re still left with the view that the U.S. economy is decelerating, and that’s playing out in a markedly weaker dollar,” said Joe Manimbo, senior market analyst at Western Union Business Solutions.

-Biden maintains an edge over Republican President Donald Trump, but a few important states are still counting votes and Trump is mounting legal challenges to ballot counts, so there is still a high degree of uncertainty.
+Biden stood on the verge of winning the U.S. presidency on Friday, as he expanded his narrow leads over President Donald Trump in the battleground states of Pennsylvania and Georgia.
+Winning Pennsylvania’s 20 electoral votes would put the former vice president over the 270 he needs to secure the presidency.

-The dollar index fell against a basket of six major currencies to 92.461, hitting its lowest level since Sept.
-2. Graphic: Dollar falls to 2-month low -
+The dollar index =USD fell against a basket of six major currencies to 92.235, hitting its lowest level since Sept.
+2.

-For the week, the dollar index was down as much as 1.7%, on course for its biggest drop in almost four months.
+For the week, the dollar index was down as much as 1.9%, on course for its biggest drop since March.

 A large decline in long-term Treasury yields due to expectations for less fiscal stimulus, combined with a rally in equities and other riskier assets, has placed the dollar under consistent selling pressure that is likely to continue.